kammirzazad/darknet-nnpack-dreml/README.md

+# Darknet with support for DREML functions
+This repository forks from darknet-nnpack and adds support for DREML functions.
+These functions are enabled by macros in [darknet.h](https://github.com/kammirzazad/darknet-nnpack-dreml/blob/alexeyab/include/darknet.h).
+These macros and their usecases are explained below:
+* **CUSTOM\_BACKPROP**: Enables custom loss functions in backpropogation of region\_layer, yolo\_layer and softmax\_layer
+* **DYNAMIC\_FMAP\_PRUNING**: Prevents backpropogation of convolutional layers from calculating weights
+* **IMG\_SEG**: Adds support for image segmentation to darknet as proposed [here](https://github.com/ArtyZe/yolo_segmentation).
+Should be undefined for other applications.
+* **DET\_THRESH**: Detection threshold used by custom loss functions of region\_layer and yolo\_layer.

+If you have a question about this repository or a problem using modified darknet, you can contact Kamyar at kammirzazad@utexas.edu.
+The remainder of this README is same as the original repo.

 # Darknet with NNPACK
 NNPACK was used to optimize [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) without using a GPU.
 It is useful for embedded devices using ARM CPUs.